Roberto Boscaglia: Career

 For the 2015–16 season, Boscaglia was named head coach of Brescia.
-He left Brescia in June 2016 to accept an offer from another Serie B club, Novara.
+He left Brescia in June 2016 to accept an offer from Novara, another Serie B club.

-On 3 June 2017, after completing a full season in charge of Novara, he agreed upon returning to Brescia as their head coach for the 2017–18 Serie B season.
+On 3 June 2017, after completing an entire season in charge of Novara, he agreed to return to Brescia as their head coach for the 2017–18 Serie B season.
 He was replaced by Pasquale Marino on 12 October 2017, only a few weeks after the club's takeover by Massimo Cellino.
 On 16 January 2018, he returned to Brescia following Marino's firing.
 He was however sacked once again on 29 April, leaving Brescia in thirteenth place in the Serie B table.

 On 10 July 2018, he was appointed manager of Virtus Entella.
 On his first season in charge, he guided Virtus Entella to immediate promotion to Serie B as Serie C/A champions.

 On 18 August 2020, Boscaglia was appointed manager of Palermo.
 He was sacked on 27 February 2021 following a 0–1 loss to Viterbese that left the Rosanero in mid-table zone, well below the top league spots.

 In June 2022, after almost a year and a half of inactivity, Boscaglia was unveiled as the new head coach of Serie C club Foggia.
 On 27 September 2022, he left Foggia by mutual consent following a dismal start of the season, with only four points gained in the first five league games.

+On 25 March 2024, Boscaglia returned to management as the new head coach of Serie C club Ancona until the end of the season, with an automatic contract extension in case of no relegation.
+After guiding Ancona to escape relegation, he was confirmed for one more season, but eventually found himself unemployed following the club's exclusion from Serie C due to financial issues.

+On 25 October 2024, Boscaglia was hired as the new head coach of fellow Serie C club Latina.
+He was dismissed on 5 April 2025 following a poor run of results.